 the national registry or serve as a refresher course for the national registry.

 Course work from another program will be evaluated on an individual basis by the Program

 Director.
 A grade of “C” or

 better is required on all transferred prerequisite, general education and program specific courses.
 Transfer students from another program will be admitted on a space-available basis.
-Prospective transfer students will not be allowed to take
+Prospective transfer students will not be allowed to take clinics only.

 Transfer students must: